INSURANCE AND FEES

 WHAT TO BRING

-Please arrive 15 minutes prior to your scheduled appointment time in order to complete your registration and medical forms.
-Remember also to bring your insurance card and a list of any medications you are currently taking, On your first visit dilating drops may be administered to your eyes.
+Please arrive at least 15 minutes prior to your scheduled appointment time in order to complete your registration and medical forms.
+Remember also to bring your insurance card and a list of any medications you are currently taking.
+At your visit dilating drops may be administered to your eyes.
 Sunglasses will make your drive back to work or home more comfortable, but you may also bring a friend or family member with you to do the driving.

 LENGTH OF YOUR VISIT